'We only have one earth': Chippewa Falls environmentalists find new ways of celebrating Earth Day

 “We only have one earth,” Ouimette said.
 “We need to take care of it.
 It’s a big issue and I think people are aware of it.
 People care about what’s happening and people care about the city.
 Today just highlights that fact and people are still doing what they can to keep this area safe and healthy.”

-Earth Day happens every April 22 to demonstrate support for environmental protection and prosperity throughout all four corners of the world.
+Earth Day is observed every April 22 to demonstrate support for environmental protection and prosperity throughout all four corners of the world.
 And 2020 marks 50 years since the celebration’s inception in 1970, but the half-century mark for Earth Day is a unique one to say the least.

 A common way individuals and groups celebrate Earth Day is coming together to pick up trash and garbage in their local communities.

-For the past 18 years in downtown Chippewa Falls, about 200-300 volunteers have flocked to the densely populated downtown streets to pick up trash and help make the city a cleaner place to live.
+For the past 18 years in downtown Chippewa Falls, about 200 to 300 volunteers have flocked to the densely populated downtown streets to pick up trash and help make the city a cleaner place to live.

 Traditionally gloves, garbage bags and water were given out to the volunteers to help make it easy to get involved with the “downtown clean-up.”
 However, the 2020 incarnation of the event was canceled in response to COVID-19 social-distancing regulations.
 The inability to hold the event has not hindered individuals finding a way to benefit the community however.